encodis/mokuwiki/README.md

 ]
 ```

+Some assumptions are made here, namely that this file will be included using a `<script>` statement so to be accessible it needs to be in a variable.
+In a primitive attempt to encapsulate things I've assumed that there is an "MW" object used to store any MokuWiki related data.

 The string in "terms" is a list of all words that occur in the following metadata elements of the file: "title", "alias", "tags", "keywords" and "summary".
 Punctuation and duplicate words are removed

 > NOTE: Originally the project was referred to as "fake wiki".
 This brought to mind "mock wiki", and in a fit of alliterative humour I changed it to "moku-wiki" in homage to *DokuWiki*.
-This should not be construed as "mocking" *DokuWiki*---far from it! *DokuWiki* is a great piece of software.
+This should not be construed as "mocking" *DokuWiki*---far from it! *DokuWiki* is a great piece of software---use that, not this!

 # Installation